helewrer3/agro_app/README.md

 * User authentication and authorization using Auth0.
 * Marketplace, where farmers can buy and sell various products adding by them and others.
 * Crop disease prediction and cure suggestion using TensorFlow lite model trained by Teachable Machine.
-* Crop yield estimate predicion made using Python and Flask, deployed on Heroku.
+* Crop yield estimate prediction made using Python and Flask, deployed on Heroku.
 * Farming news provided by making custom API calls from [News API](https://newsapi.org/).
 * Live weather provided by [OpenWeather API](https://openweathermap.org/api) and geolocation.